About Me

 Bachelor of Arts in Chemistry cum laude · Physics minor · Franklin & Marshall College (Lancaster, PA)

-In the midst of a strategic shift to expand online and hybrid educational offerings, the library needed to develop new services to address the specific needs of online and distance students.
+In the midst of a strategic shift to expand online and hybrid educational offerings, the library needed to develop new services to address the specific needs of online and hybrid students.
 The prior shift towards e-books in collection development was a foundational start, but the availability of curricularly-relevant materials for purchase in e-book format was still limited.
-Meanwhile, online and distance students had very limited or no access to the tens of thousands of print materials in the library’s collection, many of which would not be transitioning to e-book format in the foreseeable future.
-This program seeks to make print materials available to online and distance students through low-cost shipping of items directly to students’ homes.
+Meanwhile, online and hybrid students had very limited or no access to the tens of thousands of print materials in the library’s collection, many of which would not be transitioning to e-book format in the foreseeable future.
+Through the Digital Loan program, online and hybrid students have been able to gain access to print materials that are not otherwise available electronically.

 Reference Metasearch